 The Warner Pacific College Adult Degree Program currently offers programs at multiple sites: WPC Mt.
-Tabor campus, WPC 205 Centre campus, WPC Cascade campus, the west side of Portland, Tigard, Vancouver (WA), Longview (WA), and online.
+Tabor campus, WPC 205 Centre campus, Tigard, Vancouver, WA, Longview, WA, and online.

 Warner Pacific College is authorized by the Washington Student Achievement Council and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree-Granting Institutions Act.
 This authorization is subject to periodic review and authorizes Warner Pacific College to offer specific degree programs.
 The Council may be contacted for a list of currently authorized programs.
 Authorization by the Council does not carry with it an endorsement by the Council of the institution or its programs.
 Any person desiring information about the requirements of the act or the applicability of those requirements to the institution may contact the Council at P.O.
 Box 43430, Olympia, WA 98504-3430.